Stories

 Photo of Capitol Christmas Tree Harvest November 1, 2023

-Braving the snow, employees of the Monongahela Forest Service prepare the Capitol Christmas Tree Photo Credit: Tina White.
+Braving the snow, employees of the Monongahela Forest Service prepare the Capitol Christmas Tree for transit at the Laurel Fork Campground.
+Photo Credit: Tina White.

-Wa’feem’tekwi is the third Capitol Christmas Tree selected from the Monongahela National Forest since the program began in 1964 and will be the tallest Norway Spruce to grace the White House’s West Lawn.
+Wa’feem’tekwi is the third Capitol Christmas Tree selected from the Monongahela National Forest since the program began in 1964, and it will be the tallest Norway spruce to grace the Capitol grounds.

 While West Virginian trees have made their way to the nation’s Capitol in the form of construction materials and paper products for over a century, 1970 was a year of firsts.
 Not only was it the first Norway Spruce chosen, but the Monongahela had the honor of being the first National Forest to contribute a tree for DC’s Christmas celebrations- a tradition that continues to this day.